campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 Author: Caleb Zahnd
 Contributors: calebzahnd, campg2003
 Tags: shortcode, Bible, church, English Standard Version, scripture
-Version: 1.0.23
+Version: 1.0.24
 Requires at least: 2.7
-Tested up to: 3.9.1
+Tested up to: 4.2.2
 Stable tag: 1.0.2

 This plugin uses the ESV Bible Web Service API to provide an easy way to display scripture in the ESV translation using WordPress shortcodes.

 == Description ==

 This plugin uses the ESV Bible Web Service API to provide an easy way to display scripture in the ESV translation on a WordPress installation.
 Using WordPress shortcodes, you can quickly display lengthy passages or single verses in your WordPress posts.
 You can also have the passages cached using the WordPress Transients API.
-The hash tag under which the entry is cached is formed by "ESV" followed by the result of applying md5() to the URL used to fetch the passage.
+The hash tag under which the entry is cached is formed by "esv" (or "esvr") followed by the result of applying md5() to the URL used to fetch the passage.

 The plugin provides an options page where the default expiration time, maximum expiration time, and the maximum cached passage size can be set.
 (Passages larger than the maximum size are displayed but not cached.)
 The options page also shows the number of passage accesses, the number of passage fetches, and the maximum number of fetches per day.